Sled Workout

 Start: Collect the slack from the cables while you are facing the power sled.

-Bend over at your waist with your knees slightly bend.
+Bend over at your waist with your knees slightly bent.
 Try to get your torso parallel with the ground.
 Keep your upper arms in line with your torso with your hands by your shoulders.

 Begin the motion: Keeping your elbows at your side, extend your arms behind you towards your backside.
 Walk backwards until the cables are taut and repeat the motion.